 At Kingsbrook View Primary Academy we provide our children with a broad, exciting and aspirational curriculum that is built on the knowledge and understanding of our pupils’ and their needs.
 Regardless of starting point, our children will gain relevant skills and knowledge that will enable them to thrive in the wider world.
 Our curriculum is driven by our motto ‘growing together to achieve dreams’ and our values (aspiration, resilience, respect and integrity) so that ALL learners are able to experience opportunities that meet their needs and that challenge them to reach their potential, whilst promoting a love of lifelong learning in a safe and stimulating environment.

 Core British Values and the spiritual, moral, social and cultural development of our pupils, and their understanding of the values of our society, are woven through our curriculum.
-This ensures that pupils understand their rights and responsibilities, as well as the roles of law and democracy, that they need in life now and in the future so that they can flourish and succeed in an ever-changing world.
+This ensures that pupils understand their rights and responsibilities, as well as the roles of law and democracy, that they need in life now and in the future so that they can flourish, succeed and become well-rounded citizens in an ever-changing world.

 Kingsbrook View uses the National Curriculum as the basis for our curriculum planning, as well as Academy freedoms to adapt learning so that is remains tailored to the relevant needs of our children.
-This includes meaningful links being made with our local environment and local history so that pupils appreciate and respect the community they live in.
+Placing children at the centre of our curriculum decisions ensures rich and vibrant subjects and a learning environment that is utilised as a stimulus to enhance our children’s thinking and senses.
+This includes meaningful links being made with our local environment and local history, so that pupils appreciate and respect the community they live in.
 Outdoor learning and Forest School makes a significant contribution to our curriculum.
-We ensure ALL pupils enjoy experiences beyond the classroom that not only enrich learning but also develop pupils' sense of character and well-being.
-Themed weeks and days are used to engage, motivate and inspire pupils.
+We ensure ALL pupils enjoy experiences within and beyond the classroom that build cultural capital, enrich learning and also develop pupils' sense of character and well-being.
+Themed events, external visitors and educational visits engage, motivate and inspire pupils.
 These also allow teachers to go into more detail in a subject, increasing the children's depth of understanding.

-Our curriculum allows for fundamental key skills in maths, reading, writing and spoken language to become embedded, ensuring that knowledge and skills can be applied in a range of contexts and remain in children's long-term memory.
-Across the whole curriculum, the acquisition of skills and knowledge is progressively built upon to ensure they are retained, reinforced, developed and used effectively.
+Our curriculum allows for fundamental key skills, especially in maths, reading, writing and spoken language, to become embedded, ensuring that knowledge and skills can be applied in a range of contexts and remain in children's long-term memory.
+Across the whole curriculum, the acquisition of skills and knowledge is progressively built upon to ensure they are retained, reinforced, developed and used effectively so that children continually know more, remember more and do more.
 This means our curriculum is skilfully crafted to allow children to make connections and embed, in equal measure, the skills and knowledge they have been taught.
 Therefore, subject content is specifically chosen and explored in greater depth.